How to get from Aswan to Abu Simbel and explore the temple of Ramses II on a day trip

 Cairo to Abu Simbel

-There are no direct flights from Cairo to Abu Simbel, BUT there is a very good connection. here is a flight from Cairo to Aswan each day departing at 8:00 am in Cairo.
+There are no direct flights from Cairo to Abu Simbel, BUT there is a very good connection.
+There is a flight from Cairo to Aswan each day departing at 8:00 am in Cairo.
 With that Egyptair flight, you can catch the 9:55 am flight to Abu Simbel, arriving around 10:44 am.
+As far as i know, no other airlines operate within Egypt.

 Again, you will have around 90 minutes inside Abu Simbel, before you need to catch the plane around 13:00 pm and your connecting flight to Cairo.
 It’s easily doable if a tiny tack expensive (around 300 to 400 US-Dollar per person).
 But if you really want to see the UNESCO World Heritage site, I’m sure it’s worth it.
 By the way: Make sure to check out my comprehensive Cairo travel guide.